 9.2.2 Minimum requirement for MSR operation

-For each declared beam, in normal conditions, for any specific beam peak direction associated with a beam direction pair within the EIRP accuracy directions set , a manufacturer claimed EIRP level in the corresponding beam peak direction shall be achievable to within +2,2 dB and -2,2 dB of the claimed value.
+For each declared beam, in normal conditions, for any specific beam peak direction associated with a beam direction pair within the EIRP accuracy directions set , the maximum carrier EIRP, Pmax,c,EIRP at the RIB in the corresponding beam peak direction shall be within +2,2 dB and -2,2 dB of the rated beam EIRP, PRated,c,EIRP, declared by the manufacturer.

-For OTA AAS BS only, for each declared beam, in extreme conditions, for any specific beam peak direction associated with a beam direction pair within the EIRP accuracy directions set , a manufacturer claimed EIRP level in the corresponding beam peak direction shall be achievable to within +2,7 dB and -2,7 dB of the claimed value.
+For OTA AAS BS only, for each declared beam, in extreme conditions, for any specific beam peak direction associated with a beam direction pair within the EIRP accuracy directions set , the maximum carrier EIRP, Pmax,c,EIRP at the RIB in the corresponding beam peak direction shall be within +2,7 dB and -2,7 dB of the rated beam EIRP, PRated,c,EIRP, declared by the manufacturer.

 In certain regions, the minimum requirement for normal conditions may apply also for some conditions outside the